tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

 ### Steps for fast style transfer

 The training model is an encoder-decoder architecture with residual layers.
-Input images are passed to encoder part and it propogates to decoder part.
-Output is same size as input and spits generated image.
+Input images are passed to encoder part and it propagates to decoder part.
+The output is the same size as input and spits generated image.

-This model is train on a loss which is called perceptual loss, the loss is calculated in same way as we calculate in gatys style transfer.
-Using a pretrained model to extract feature maps from style and content layers defined and using them to calculate style loss and content loss.
-(For more detail read previous post it was explained there)
+This model is trained on a loss which is called perceptual loss, the loss is calculated in the same way as we calculate in gatys style transfer.
+Using a pre-trained model to extract feature maps from style and content layers defined and using them to calculate style loss and content loss.
+(For more detail read the previous post it was explained there)

-As part of training the model we need training data, For training model we need a dataset of different images(can be anything like person, dog, car etc..) in bulk.
-In this post we are using [coco dataset](http://images.cocodataset.org/zips/train2014.zip) which have lots of images.
-I have also used [kaggle challenge dataset](https://www.kaggle.com/c/gan-getting-started) which has image of different landscapes, you can check code kernel [here](https://www.kaggle.com/tarunbisht11/generate-art-using-fast-style-transfer-in-a-second).
+As part of training the model we need training data, For training model, we need a dataset of different images(can be anything like a person, dog, car etc..) in bulk.
+In this post, we are using [coco dataset](http://images.cocodataset.org/zips/train2014.zip) which have lots of images.
+I have also used [kaggle challenge dataset](https://www.kaggle.com/c/gan-getting-started) which has images of different landscapes, you can check code kernel [here](https://www.kaggle.com/tarunbisht11/generate-art-using-fast-style-transfer-in-a-second).
 We also need a style image whose style we want to learn using autoencoder.
-We can use any painting or sketch (select one from internet)
+We can use any painting or sketch (select one from the internet)

-For training this model we send batch of input training images of various contents into autoencoder which provides us output this output has to be our styled image, while training we pass these output images batches into our loss model (vgg19) in our case and features from different layers were extracted (content layers and style layers) these features are then used to calculate style loss and content loss, whose weighted sum produce perceptual loss that trains the network.
-The below image from paper describe it well.
+For training, this model we send a batch of input training images of various contents into autoencoder which provides us output this output has to be our styled image, while training we pass these output images batches into our loss model (vgg19) in our case and features from different layers were extracted (content layers and style layers) these features are then used to calculate style loss and content loss, whose weighted sum produce perceptual loss that trains the network.
+The below image from paper describes it well.

 ![https://arxiv.org/abs/1603.08155](https://miro.medium.com/max/1574/1*Um82GJ99gauIOh0U-S11hQ.png)

-After training we can use that network for styling any image in one pass without need of optimization
+After training, we can use that network for styling any image in one pass without the need of optimization

-The main highlights of network:
+The main highlights of the network:
 - Residual Layers
-- Encoder Decoder Model
+- Encoder-Decoder Model
-- output from decoder is passed to loss model(VGG) to calculate loss
+- output from decoder is passed to loss model(VGG) to calculate the loss
 - training needs compute as we are passing these images to two networks on every step

 ### Define loss

-For calculating style loss and content loss we need a pretrained model, we are using vgg19 the original implementation uses vgg16.
+For calculating style loss and content loss we need a pre-trained model, we are using vgg19 the original implementation uses vgg16.

 {% highlight python linenos %}